mineshpatel1/quiz-me/README.md

 run the following for your release keystore.
 Add both SHA-1 and SHA-256 fingerprints.

 ```
+# For Prod
 keytool -exportcert -list -v -alias quiz-me-key -keystore android/keystores/quiz-me.keystore

+# For Dev  (password: android)
+keytool -exportcert -keystore ~/.android/debug.keystore -list -v
 ```

+After doing this, on the [Google API console](https://console.developers.google.com/apis/credentials) you should have 4 OAuth Client IDs: Web, iOS and two for Android.
+Download `google-services.json` from Firebase project settings and put it on your repository.
+Ensure that the `oauth_client` array has 3 client IDs in order:
+Dev Android, Prod Android, Web.
+That is the expected order for the app, otherwise there will be failures with either the development or release versions when signing into Google.

 ## Increase Memory for Build